 What is ARV?

 ARV is the monetary value the prize is worth if it were to be redeemed for cash.
 For a cash prize, the ARV is simply the dollar amount of the prize.
-However, for non-cash prizes, the ARV may vary.
+However, for non-cash prizes such as cars, the ARV may vary.